ethangraham2001/basic-p2p-messaging/README.md

 ## TODO:

+- Maybe add some server persistence so that not everything lives in RAM and is deleted after program exit.
 - Make the server multithreaded.
 Heart tokio is good for that
 - implement client protocol that only performs IP lookup for initial discovery of a peer